 If Google Assistant believes a page has the best answer to a question, it will choose that page.

 Your answers should be thorough and descriptive but also concise.
-Pages with bloated answers probably won’t rank—at least not for Google Assistant.
+In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More with bloated answers probably won’t rank—at least not for Google Assistant.

 Google Assistant prefers pages with concise answers.
 By eliminating unnecessary words and filler from your answers, your pages will be more likely to rank for Google Assistant.